-Each white to off-white, round, biconvex, film-coated tablet engraved “N” over “10” on same side, and plain on the other side, contains tamoxifen citrate equivalent to tamoxifen 10 mg.
+Each white-to-off-white, round, biconvex, film-coated tablet engraved "N" over "10" on same side, and plain on the other side, contains tamoxifen citrate equivalent to 10 mg of tamoxifen.
 Nonmedicinal ingredients: colloidal silicon dioxide, diacetylated monoglycerides, ethylcellulose, hydroxypropyl cellulose, hydroxypropyl methylcellulose, magnesium stearate, mannitol, povidone, sodium starch glycolate, and titanium dioxide.

-Each white to off-white, round, biconvex, film-coated tablet engraved on one side, “N” over scoreline, “20” under it, and plain on the other side, contains tamoxifen citrate equivalent to tamoxifen 20 mg.
+Each white-to-off-white, round, biconvex, film-coated tablet engraved on one side, "N" over scoreline, "20" under it, and plain on the other side, contains tamoxifen citrate equivalent to 20 mg of tamoxifen.
 Nonmedicinal ingredients: colloidal silicon dioxide, diacetylated monoglycerides, ethylcellulose, hydroxypropyl cellulose, hydroxypropyl methylcellulose, magnesium stearate, mannitol, povidone, sodium starch glycolate, and titanium dioxide.
 Gluten- and tartrazine-free.

 The recommended dose of tamoxifen is 20 mg to 40 mg daily taken in 1 dose or in 2 divided doses.
 It may be taken with or without food.
 For the treatment of early breast cancer, the recommended duration of treatment is 5 years.